IFCA-Advanced-Computing/anjana/docs/source/index.rst

 ANJANA is a `Python`_ library which allows the application of different anonymity techiniques based on a set of identifiers, quasi-identifiers (QI) and a sensitive attribute.
 It's easy to use and fast.
-For example, k-anonymity can be applied in approximately one second for a dataset containing more than 30000 rows and six quasi-identifiers.
 The following anonymity techniques can be applied:

 * k-anonymity.